Growing the seeds

 When to plant -- Plant your seeds when you receive them for best germination

 Use a very well-draining soil.
 I use a mix of 1 part coir fiber to 2 parts perlite (use fine- or medium-grade perlite, not coarse-grade).
 An alternate mix is 1 part quality potting soil to 1 part perlite or coarse horticultural sand.
 If you create your own mix using peat moss, add a small amount of agricultural lime (=dolomite lime, not hydrated or quick lime).
 Add only ½ teaspoon of lime per gallon of soil (3 cc per 4 liters.

 They sprout well between 68 and 80 degrees F (20-27°C).
 I have no experience germinating them outside that temperature range.
 I recommend placing a minimum/maximum thermometer near the pots.

-The seeds should begin sprouting within 3 to 6 weeks, but allow up to 10 weeks.
+The seeds can sprout at different times, usually between 3 weeks and 3 months.
 Continue keeping the soil surface moist for 3 weeks after they sprout, and then remove them from any plastic dome.

 Lighting -- It grows well in bright shade, dappled sunlight, or morning sun.
 But avoid strong sunlight until the plants are a few months old.
 It will probably need some protection from strong afternoon sun.

 Transplanting -- When your plants are about 2 inches tall (5 cm), gently transfer them to pots about 3 inches tall (8 cm).
 Avoid letting the soil ball break apart when repotting, which can damage the roots.
 Watering the soil first helps.

 Watering -- Try to keep the soil moist most of the time.
 Avoid letting it dry out completely, but don't keep it constantly soggy.

 Climate -- This is a tropical species that does best above 60 degrees F (15°C).
 It tolerates heat fine, but it seems happiest between about 65 and 85 degrees F (18-30°C).
 The tuber can probably survive a light frost, but i recommend keeping the plant above 50 degrees F (10°C).

 Pests to watch for -- Watch for any pests that can affect your other plants.
 Be careful when choosing chemical remedies, as some may harm the plant.

 If you have any questions, feel free to email me.